-This raisin granola is crunchy, even without oil.
-Blended raisins give the sweetness.
+This whole foods plant-based granola is made without oil.
+Blended raisins give it natural sweetness.
 This cinnamon raisin granola is a healthy and filling breakfast.

 Ingredients and replacements